Fire and rescue services

 The US enforces restrictions on travel to Cuba.
 This applies to anyone under US jurisdiction, including Australians who live or work in the US.

-If you plan to visit the US after you've been to Cuba, you'll need documents to prove the purpose of your trip.
+If you plan to visit the US after you've been to Cuba, you'll also need documents to prove the purpose of your trip.
 Immigration officials may question you at the port of entry.

 More information: